Yún nán 云南 'cloud south'

 Yunnan's position on the mountain borders of Vietnam; Laos and Burma (Myanmar) have made it the refuge of many different tribes of people including Hui; Tibetan; Miao; Yi; Zhuang; Yao; Bai; Hani; Jinuo; Nu and Dai (among others) all with their own languages and traditions.
 They hold their own festivals too : March Fair ➚ of the Bai people; Water-splashing Festival ➚ of the Dai people and the Torch Festival ➚ of the Yi people.

-Kunming's lofty height and low latitude at 6,214 feet [1,894 meters] makes it warm all year round (82 ° F [28 ° C]) Lake Dian ➚ is overlooked by Daguan (Grand View) Hall on the western outskirts of the city; and is one of the largest freshwater lakes in China.
-To the west Xi Shan (Western Hill) offers a steep climb of 1,333 steps cut into a cliff.
+Kunming's lofty height and low latitude at 6,214 feet [1,894 meters] makes it pleasantly warm all year round (82 ° F [28 ° C]).
+The provincial capital is on an ancient trail to India.WuHua Shan (Five Flower Hill) near the center has traditional temples and houses.
+In the late 19th century the area came under strong French influence and a railway was built from French run Hanoi.
+Lake Dian ➚ is overlooked by Daguan (Grand View) Hall on the western outskirts of the city; and is one of the largest freshwater lakes in China.
+To the west Xi Shan (Western Hills) offers a steep climb of 1,333 steps cut into a cliff.
 There are several temples and pavilions on the way to the top with impressive views over Lake Dian.
-Qiongzhu (Bamboo) Temple ➚ is the most famous in Yunnan.
-Kunming also boasts Jindian (Golden Hall) built in 1671, although it is actually built in bronze rather than gold.
-Yuantong Temple is a Buddhist site of pilgrimage.
+Lake Dian has many fishing villages along its banks and there are hot springs on the eastern shore.
+Qiongzhu (Bamboo) Temple ➚ is the most famous in Yunnan dating back to the 13th century.
+Kunming also boasts Jindian (Golden Hall) built in 1671, although it is actually built entirely in bronze rather than gold.
+Nearby are camellias 600 years old.Yuantong Temple is a Buddhist pilgrimage site.

-Lijiang ➚ is a popular tourist spot, made famous by a British documentary series called Beyond the Clouds ➚; it is at a high altitude 8,530 feet [2,600 meters] and home to Nakhi minority people ➚.
+Lijiang ➚ is a popular tourist spot, made famous by a British documentary series called Beyond the Clouds ➚; it is at a high altitude 8,530 feet [2,600 meters] and home to Nakhi (Naxi) minority people ➚.
+The Naxi are rare as a matriarchal society - the women own all the land.
 The impressive gorge of the Jinsha (Golden Sands river, better known as Yangzi) River is one of many sights to be seen in Yunnan.
 The Golden Sands River was where the Communist Army crossed the Yangzi during the Long March.
 Further downstream, the town of Dukou (Panzhihua) marks the navigable limit of the Yangzi (Chang Jiang) river.
 Zhongdian ➚ in northern Yunnan has renamed itself ‘Shangrila’ to reflect an association with James Hilton ➚'s famous novel about a paradise hidden in the mountains.
-However, the more likely setting for the fabled city of Shangrila ➚ is the sacred mountain Kawagarbo ➚ 22,113 feet [6,740 meters] on the Tibetan border near Deqin ➚ and sacred to Tibetan Buddhists.
+Nearby the Jinsha Jiang (headwaters of the Yangzi) narrows at the famous Tiger Leaping Gorge ➚.
+However, the more likely setting for the fabled city of Shangri-la ➚ is the sacred mountain Kawagarbo ➚ 22,113 feet [6,740 meters] on the Tibetan border near Deqin ➚ and sacred to Tibetan Buddhists.

 Yunnan has pockets of rich farmland among the forests on the steeper slopes where tobacco is an important crop.
 Warm summers; frost free winters and moderate rainfall makes it ideal for crop growing but only on the very limited areas of flat land along the many river valleys.
 The deep valleys that cut north-south through the province make travel very difficult, the roads having to double back frequently.
 Industry is concentrated around the capital Kunming.
 The province has great scenic beauty making it an increasingly popular tourist attraction throughout the year.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2018